Has a Medical Professional Caused Injury to You or Your Family?

 All doctors and medical providers are required to provide medical care which is consistent with appropriate medical care.
 This is defined as the reasonable care standard; in other words, what would a reasonable doctor in a similar specialty have done in similar circumstances.
 If the doctor’s care who is alleged to have committed malpractice fell below that standard, then it may equate to malpractice.

-In my medical malpractice case, when my doctor is answering questions at the deposition, can I be present?
+In my PA medical malpractice case, when my doctor is answering questions at the deposition, can I be present?
 Can I answer questions too?

 Will I have to go to trial?

-It is very possible that your case may have to go to trial.
+It is very possible that your PA medical malpractice case may have to go to trial.
 Insurance companies do not like to settle cases, and much of it will depend on the facts, injuries, and medicine at issue.
 Although many cases settle well before going to trial, some even before the complaint is filed, there are many cases, particularly those involving medical malpractice, that do in fact go to trial.

-Many clients worry about how they will pay for legal representation in their medical malpractice case.
+Many clients worry about how they will pay for legal representation in their medical malpractice cases.
 In reality, you do not take on any financial risks.
 The answer instead is the contingency fee arrangement.
-If you’ve involved an incident that you think you’re a victim of medical malpractice, the arrangement that you should enter into with a medical malpractice attorney is the contingency fee.
+If you’ve been involved in an incident that you think you’re a victim of medical malpractice, the arrangement that you should enter into with a Philadelphia medical malpractice attorney is the contingency fee.
 A contingency fee is an agreement that says out of the settlement of the case or the jury verdict, the medical malpractice lawyer will get paid a percentage of what the settlement or the verdict is.
-This way you, the victim, is not paying your attorney by the hour or a retainer and your lawyer assumes all the risk of proceeding forward and none of the financial risk is on you.
+This way you, the victim, is not paying your attorney by the hour or a retainer and your lawyer assumes all the risk of proceeding forward and none of the financial risks is on you.

 Your medical malpractice case was denied, what now?